slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Courage is resistance to fear, mastery of fear — not absence of fear."
 -- Mark Twain*

+A coward has no scar.

 Heros and cowards feel the same fear but their answers are different.
 Courage implies low reverence.
+Courage is a form of intelligence not strenght.
+It’s about outwitting your limiting beliefs, irrational fears and insecurities.

 > *"All the darkness in the world cannot extinguish the light of a single candle."
 -- Francis of Assisi*